CLASSIC CORNBREAD STUFFING — Classic Thanksgiving stuffing made with cornbread and savory herbs and spices. Just like grandma used to make!

 If you love this recipe, you might also like:

-Who Dished It Up First: Like many family recipes, it’s hard to say, but my mom learned to make it from her mother-in-law, who was a wonderful cook and hostess.
+Who Dished It Up First: Like many family recipes, it’s hard to say, but my mom learned to make it from her mother-in-law, my paternal grandmother, who was a wonderful cook and hostess.

 I’m not sure there is actually a written version of this recipe.
 This is my best guess at ingredients and measurements.
 Feel free to adjust the quantities and seasonings to suit your tastes.